Juanita Westmoreland-Traoré: Honours and awards

 In 1991, she was made an Officer of the National Order of Quebec.

 Westmoreland-Traoré has received other awards, including from Canadian Jewish Congress, the Montreal Association of Black Business Persons and Professionals, and the Canadian Bar Association.

 In 2008, she was awarded the Quebec Human Rights Commission's Rights and Liberties Prize for her career-long fight against discrimination.

 In 2021, she received the Medal of the Barreau de Montréal.

 In March 2013, Université du Québec à Montréal's Département des sciences juridiques founded the Juanita Westmoreland-Traoré scholarship.
 The $3000 scholarship is to be awarded annually to a single undergraduate law student who uses their training to promote human rights, social justice and equality.
 Sameer Zuberi, a human rights advocate of ten years, was the bursary's first recipient in April 2014.

 Westmoreland-Traoré received honorary doctorates from University of Ottawa in 1993, Université du Québec à Montréal in 2001, and McGill University in 2018.

+In June 2026, she was named a Member of the Order of Canada.